MultiSafepay/docs/content/payments/methods/pay-later/klarna/payment-flow.md

 The customer selects Klarna at checkout and is redirected straight to Klarna.

 [Redirect flow](/api/#klarna---redirect)
-The customer:

-- Selects Klarna at checkout and is redirected to a MultiSafepay payment page
-- Provides their birthdate, email address, and phone number, and accepts the terms and conditions
-- Is redirected to your success page
+The customer is redirected to a [MultiSafepay payment page](/payment-pages/) provides their birthdate, email address, and phone number, and accepts the terms and conditions.
+They are then redirected to your success page.

 {{< /details>}}